 At Brereton CE Primary School we believe that every child should have the opportunity to develop as a happy, confident learner.
 We provide stimulating play opportunities which reflect the children’s interests and stage of learning and development.
 We believe in the value of an environment that enables children to be independent and it is well resourced with inviting opportunities that support children to follow their ideas and interests.

 The Early Years Foundation Stage curriculum has seven areas of learning which are divided into Prime and Specific areas.
 All of our learning is based around and linked to these areas of development.

 Specific Areas of Learning

 - Expressive Art and Design

 During the school day the children learn through a mixture of short teacher directed sessions, adult initiated activities and child-initiated learning through play sessions.
-Teachers and teaching assistants work with the children and make observations on them which are recorded on their individual tapestry account.
+Teachers and teaching assistants work with the children and make observations.

 In Reception the children follow a topic-based approach.
 They have a main topic that all work is based around as well as a focus text.

 Every morning, the children will have a healthy snack.
 Toast is available to the children at a cost of 25p each which will be added to your school spider account.
 If your child would rather have a piece of fruit they are welcome to help themselves to it in school or they can bring in a healthy option from home.
 Your child will also be provided with a free afternoon snack.